Table of Contents

 Red Wines

 Cabernet Sauvignon, Merlot, and Cabernet Franc are traditionally found in Bordeaux bottles.
-In addition, wine grape genetically related to Cabernet will be found in this bottle.
+In addition, wine grapes genetically related to Cabernet are found in this bottle.
 That includes grapes such as Malbec and Carmenere.

 White Wines

 Sauvignon Blanc and Semillon are the traditional white grapes in this bottle style.
-Is bottle is the defacto bottle for most dry, crisp white wines.
-Wine will be buttery and oaky; the winery tends to offer them in a Burgundy bottle.
+If a bottle is buttery and oaky, the winery tends to offer them in a Burgundy bottle.

 The Big Why

 Bordeaux is the French wine region made famous for its red blends of Cabernet Sauvignon, Merlot, and Cabernet Franc.
-It’s also known for its white wines, blends of Sauvignon Blanc and Semillion.
+It’s also known for its white wines, blends of Sauvignon Blanc and Semillon.

 Over time, this bottle has become the default for most dry red wines.
-Everything from Zinfandel to Nebbiolo will often be sold in this broad-shouldered style bottle.
-This is the defacto red wine bottle.
+Everything from Zinfandel to Nebbiolo is often sold in this broad-shouldered style bottle.
+This is the default red wine bottle.
 When winemakers opt to use another bottle style, it’s usually a big statement.

-Another way winemakers can make a big statement is to use heavier Bordeaux-style bottles.
+Another way winemakers can make a big statement is by using heavier Bordeaux-style bottles.
 The implication is that the heavier the bottle, the more luxurious the wine.
 But, of course, using heavier glass adds to the cost of the wine, and it’s become something of a marketing gimmick at this point.

 Champagne Bottle